betheden/hebrew-grammar/content/state_determined.rst

   "These were **the events** concerning the heavens and the earth, when
      they were created"

-In the above example, "the heavens and the earth" are determined by the definite article, and "account" or "events" is therefore also determined.
+In the above example, "the heavens and the earth" are made definite by the definite article, and "account" or "events" is therefore also definite.

 .. csv-table:: Example: DEU 10:19